-Look for citywide and local area surveys posted here and on the City’s social media networks.
+Look for citywide surveys posted here and on the City’s social media.

-We will also be conducting surveys in neighborhoods and business districts with lower rates of tree canopy to understand the needs and opportunities around the urban forest.
+We have also conducted surveys in neighborhoods with lower rates of tree canopy to understand the needs and opportunities around the urban forest.

-A series of 1 to 1-1/2 hour small group roundtables with nonprofit organizations, designers, key developers, key community councils, and property owners to review and refine the preliminary goals and actions.
+A series of small group roundtables with nonprofits, designers, development associations, key community councils, and property owners to review and refine the preliminary goals and actions.

-The Draft Plan will be presented to the public via digital open house to allow for public review and comment.
+The complete Draft Urban Forest Action Plan will be presented to the public via an online open house for review and comment.
+Check back soon!

 Project Management Team Contacts